e18e/e18e/docs/blog/community-showcase-q3.md

 This was a great experience and so many people were interested in what the community has been up to.
 We'd love to make this more of a regular occurrence to help share the knowledge and increase collaboration.

 From this event alone, we've kicked off a few collaborations with Astro, Netlify, Nuxt, and more!

 This was also the first time a few of us were in person together.
-Just a few of the amazing people who made the trip: [@antfu](https://bsky.app/profile/antfu.me), [@bluwy](https://bsky.app/profile/bluwy.me), [@fuzzyma](https://bsky.app/profile/fuzzyma.bsky.social), [@pi0](https://bsky.app/profile/pi0.io) 🥳
+Just a few of the amazing people in our community who made the trip: [@antfu](https://bsky.app/profile/antfu.me), [@bluwy](https://bsky.app/profile/bluwy.me), [@fuzzyma](https://bsky.app/profile/fuzzyma.bsky.social), [@pi0](https://bsky.app/profile/pi0.io) 🥳

 ## Get involved